terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 Use this histogram to assess your thresholding choices.

-Once you're satisfied with your depth thresholds, run the following command to obtain scaffolds with unusually high depth:
+Once you're satisfied with your depth thresholds, run the following command to obtain scaffolds with unusually high or low depth:

 ```
 awk '$3 >= 68.3 || $3 < 8' depth_stats.ldepth.mean > depth_droplist.txt

+# since the 'all sites' VCF has a lot of NAs, drop these for downstream convenience
 awk '$3 != "-nan"' depth_droplist.txt > depth_droplist_nonan.txt
 ```